MvvmFx/InterwayDocs/README.md

 Project is ready to run using LocalDb for SQL Server 2014.
 Instructions included on how to use LocalDB for SQL Server 2012.

 The translation feature is ready but some translations are missing.

+## Roadmap

+### Version 1.3.7
+- Add Wisej single executable (run as a desktop application)
+- Translate all resources in all 4 languages
+- Add language combobox to Wisej version.
-- add Wisej single executable (run as a desktop application)
+- Add Wisej single executable (run as a desktop application)

+### Version 1.3.8 (last single user release)
+- Load all translations from database

+### Version 1.4.0
-- add authentication and autorization
+- Add authentication, autorization and roles
+- Add user management

 ## What is Wisej?